A Mysterious Night in Beijing and a Game that’ll Give you Whiplash

 For the 90’s kids out there, take the beyblade as example number two.
 The premise of Beyblade’s popularity was that you could battle other people by spinning and then clashing your “blades” together.
 (This concept is actually employed in da tuoluo as well, and may even originate from da tuoluo, linked by the historic Japanese toy Koma).

-It seems that no matter what culture or time period you inhabit, whether you’re pinching a toddler toy between your fingers, or whipping a 1000kg chinese spinning top, there remains something oddly satisfying about toys that spin.
+It seems that no matter what culture or time period you inhabit, whether you’re pinching a toddler toy between your fingerstips, or striking a 1000kg chinese spinning top with a whip, there remains something oddly satisfying about toys that spin.

 The art of spinning a top for as long as you can is no strange concept to the children of the Beyblade era, nor the kids of the Fidget spinning era.
 And although the crack of a whip is in-arguably intimidating, it can be likened to the sweet swoosh of a basketball skimming net, or the pop of tennis ball bouncing from a racket.